Skip navigation

 • Open valves or start pumps, agitators, reactors, blowers, or automatic feed of materials.

-• Read plant specifications to determine products, ingredients, and prescribed modifications of plant procedures.
+• Read plant specifications to determine products, ingredients, or prescribed modifications of plant procedures.

-• Test product samples for specific gravity, chemical characteristics, pH levels, and concentrations or viscosities, or send them to laboratories for testing.
+• Test product samples for specific gravity, chemical characteristics, pH levels, concentrations, or viscosities, or send them to laboratories for testing.

 Detailed Work Activities